skade/presentations/full-metal-ruby.md

 any event for people to get everything together.

 Example: [Ruby Berlin Community Statement](http://rubyberlin.org/2013-10-statement-community.html) was 4 days of work.

-## Clear Communication

-Expect clear communication from all organizers.

 ## Twitter